devpilot-official/city-seeker/README.md

-# city-faker
+# city-selector
 This package is used to generate a random city of a particular country

 ## Usage

 ### Node.js

-    const city-faker = require('city-faker')
+    const city-selector = require('city-selector')

-    const cityName = city-faker.any().city.name; // This returns a random city from anywhere in the world - Lagos const cityFromACountry = city-faker.country("Nigeria").city.name; // This returns a random city from the country specified - Lagos
+    const cityName = city-selector.any().city.name; // This returns a random city from anywhere in the world - Lagos const cityFromACountry = city-selector.country("Nigeria").city.name; // This returns a random city from the country specified - Lagos

 ### Extras

-    const cityRegion = city-faker.any().city.region // This returns the region of the city in its country - West const countryName = city-faker.any().country; // This returns the name of the country the returned city is - Nigeria const countryRegion = city-faker.any().region // This returns the country region of the city - Africa const countryRegion = city-faker.any().subregion // This returns the country region of the city - Western Africa
+    const cityRegion = city-selector.any().city.region // This returns the region of the city in its country - West const countryName = city-selector.any().country; // This returns the name of the country the returned city is - Nigeria const countryRegion = city-selector.any().region // This returns the country region of the city - Africa const countryRegion = city-selector.any().subregion // This returns the country region of the city - Western Africa

-    const cityRegion = city-faker.country('Nigeria').city.region // This returns the region of the city in its country - Western Region const countryName = city-faker.country('Nigeria).country; // This returns the name of the country the returned city is - Nigeria const countryRegion = city-faker.country('Nigeria').region // This returns the country region of the city - Africa const countryRegion = city-faker.country('Nigeria').subregion // This returns the country region of the city - Western Africa
+    const cityRegion = city-selector.country('Nigeria').city.region // This returns the region of the city in its country - Western Region const countryName = city-selector.country('Nigeria).country; // This returns the name of the country the returned city is - Nigeria const countryRegion = city-selector.country('Nigeria').region // This returns the country region of the city - Africa const countryRegion = city-selector.country('Nigeria').subregion // This returns the country region of the city - Western Africa

 ## Available Countries